- SDK: Gameye requires no SDK in your game server binary. Multiplay required

 | Onboarding | Sandbox in 24 hours | N/A (shut down) |

-Migration: what actually changes in your codebase
+What changes in your codebase when you migrate?

 Remove the Multiplay SDK